School Religious Studies Trip to Amsterdam

 - Motorway tolls and taxes

-One of the most popular and poignant visits in Amsterdam; this unremarkable building is where Anne Frank and seven members of her family hid during the Nazi occupation of the Netherlands and where she wrote most of her famous diary.
+One of the most poignant visits in Amsterdam; this unremarkable building is where Anne Frank and seven members of her family and friends hid during the Nazi occupation of the Netherlands, and is also where she wrote most of her famous diary.
+Students are challenged to ask questions when looking at the Frank family’s story.
+Working with specifially developed teaching aids including histo...

-During part of the Second World War, in 1942 and 1943, the Hollandsche Schouwburg (the Dutch Theatre) was used as a deportation centre for Jews.
+During the Second World War, the Hollandsche Schouwburg (Dutch Theatre) was used as a deportation centre for Jews.
 The theatre, built in 1892 as a centre for relaxation and entertainment in the heart of the old Jewish quarter of Amsterdam, became a place of grief and anguish.
-Thousands of men, women and children were sent by train from here to Westerbork transit camp ...
+Thousands of men, women and children were sent by train from here to Westerbork transit camp in Holland, and from there to ...

 Dating from 1665, the Portuguese Synagogue in Amsterdam is a large and elegant building that testifies to the tradition of religious freedom in the Netherlands.
 The Sephardic Jews who fled from Spain and Portugal during the persecutions of the 16th and early 17th centuries settled in an eastern Amsterdam neighborhood that became known as the Jewish Quarter.
 In 1665, the Jewish Portuguese Community...

-The home of Corrie ten Boom is now a museum!
-It is perfectly situated in the center of the beautiful old city of Haarlem, Holland.
-Much of the house has been refurbished to appear as it did in the 1940's.
-Visitors can see the actual "hiding place," which is a small area behind a false wall in Corrie's bedroom.
-This is where Jews and others were safely hidden from the Nazis.
+The home of Corrie ten Boom is now a museum.
+Perfectly situated in the centre of the beautiful old city of Haarlem, much of the house has been refurbished to appear as it did in the 1940's.
+Visitors can see the actual "hiding place," which is a small area behind a false wall in Corrie's bedroom, this is where Jews and others were safely hidden from the Nazis.

-The permanent, bilingual, exhibition of the Resistance Museum contains artifacts that tell the story of the Dutch Resistance.
-False ID papers, clandestine printing presses and spy gadgets explain the ways Dutch people faced the Nazi occupation.
+The permanent, bilingual exhibition of the Resistance Museum contains artefacts that tell the story of the Dutch Resistance.
+False ID papers, clandestine printing presses and spy gadgets explain the ways in which the Dutch faced the Nazi occupation.
 Temporary exhibitions explore wartime themes and modern-day forms of oppression.
-Using authentic objects as well as all kinds of modern techniques, the Dut...
+Using authentic objects as well as all kinds of modern techniques, t...

 Aan Zee Hotel

-Amenities at the hotel include an attractive dining room, a lounge with bar, games facilities including a pool table, a TV and video.
+Amenities at the hotel include an attractive dining room, a lift to all floors, a lounge with bar and games facilities including a pool table, a TV and video.

 What our teachers had to say about this destination